sameem420/rust_helloWorld/README.md

 Hello World program in Rust

-#Use cargo command to run the program
+NOTE : Use cargo run command to execute the program